 As part of such missions, the duties of the Compensation Committee include:

-The Compensation Committee is composed of Cécile Tandeau de Marsac (Chairwoman), José Arozamena, BWGI (represented by João Salles), Dieter Müller (employee-representative director) and Pierre Vareille.
+The Compensation Committee is composed of Ms Cécile Tandeau de Marsac (Chairwoman), BW Gestão de Investimentos Ltda. (represented by Mr. João Salles), Ms Marie-José Donsion, Mr. Dieter Müller and Mr. Pierre Vareille.

 The mission of the Sustainable Development Committee is to monitor the inclusion of corporate social responsibility matters in the Group’s strategy.